-6.25 The demand for smaller dwellings to provide for older residents to downsize in Dore has been identified in public consultation as part of the 'DWELL' research project conducted by Sheffield University in 2013/16 (Designing for Well-being in Environments for Later Life).
-The Government White Paper Fixing our Broken Housing Market (cm 9352) at paragraph 4.43 recognises this need stating 'Helping older people to move at the right time and in the right way could also help their quality of life at the same time freeing up more homes for other buyers'.

-6.26 The subdivision of existing dwellings into apartments or the redevelopment of existing dwellings by small apartments on the frontage would not threaten the loss of residential gardens subject to their complying with housing conditions, especially regarding car parking.
-Such dwellings would only marginally increase the existing density of the Village Housing Area but would not damage its character, subject to the design reflecting the character of the local area or protecting a sensitive area.

-6.27 The Forum wishes to take advantage of opportunities to address multiple housing needs by the provision of smaller homes in the Housing Area thus:

-- a) providing opportunities for older people to downsize to more manageable properties in their locality; - b) providing opportunities for other people seeking smaller homes in Dore the chance to find them; - c) proving a wider range of homes which are relatively affordable in Dore where there is an identified serious shortage of such homes; and - d) freeing up homes (left by downsizers) for those seeking larger homes to purchase.
+- 6.25 The demand for smaller dwellings to provide for older residents to downsize in Dore has been identified in public consultation as part of the 'DWELL' research project conducted by Sheffield University in 2013/16 (Designing for Well-being in Environments for Later Life).
+The Government White Paper Fixing our Broken Housing Market (cm 9352) at paragraph 4.43 recognises this need stating 'Helping older people to move at the right time and in the right way could also help their quality of life at the same time freeing up more homes for other buyers'. - 6.26 The Forum wishes to help address the demand for smaller homes and increase the likelihood of infill development in Dore providing smaller homes for both downsizers and modest buyers and occasionally freeing up larger homes for family occupancy.
+The subdivision of existing dwellings into apartments or the redevelopment of existing dwellings by small apartments on the frontage would not threaten the loss of residential gardens subject to their complying with housing conditions, especially regarding car parking.
+Such dwellings would only marginally increase the existing density of the Village Housing Area but would not damage its character, subject to the design reflecting the character of the local area or protecting a sensitive area. - 6.27 The Forum wishes to take advantage of opportunities to address multiple housing needs by the provision of smaller homes in the Housing Area thus: - a) providing opportunities for older people to downsize to more manageable properties in their locality; - b) providing opportunities for other people seeking smaller homes in Dore the chance to find them; - c) proving a wider range of homes which are relatively affordable in Dore where there is an identified serious shortage of such homes; and - d) freeing up homes (left by downsizers) for those seeking larger homes to purchase.

-DN POLICY 6: The Provision of Smaller Homes.
+DN POLICY 6: The Provision of Smaller Homes